We aim to help Australians living with dementia remain financially independent for as long as possible and be less vulnerable to financial abuse.

 Other things you can do:

-An important aspect of planning ahead is setting up a power of attorney.
+Consider planning ahead by setting up a power of attorney.

 A power of attorney is a legal document that gives another person the right to make financial and/or legal decisions on your behalf.
 You may have heard of two types of power of attorney – ‘general’ and ‘enduring’.
 While a general power of attorney ends when you lose mental capacity, an enduring power of attorney remains valid over time – even when you are no longer able to make your own decisions.
 You can set it up now to start at a later time specified by you, or when you no longer have the capacity to manage your financial and legal affairs.
 Equally you can set it up to start as soon as the attorney has accepted his/her appointment.
 When granting a power of attorney you can put limits on what your attorney can do.